Hawking radiation: In loop quantum gravity

 A detailed study of the quantum geometry of a black hole event horizon has been made using loop quantum gravity.
 Loop-quantization does not reproduce the result for black hole entropy originally discovered by Bekenstein and Hawking, unless the value of a free parameter is set to cancel out various constants such that the Bekenstein–Hawking entropy formula is reproduced.
 However, quantum gravitational corrections to the entropy and radiation of black holes have been computed based on the theory.

 Based on the fluctuations of the horizon area, a quantum black hole exhibits deviations from the Hawking radiation spectrum that would be observable were X-rays from Hawking radiation of evaporating primordial black holes to be observed.
 The quantum effects are centered at a set of discrete and unblended frequencies highly pronounced on top of the Hawking spectrum.

+Tunneling Picture

+An alternative description of the Hawking effect as a tunneling process has been developed by Parikh and Wilczek, and by Padmanabhan and Srinivasan.
+In this approach, the probability of tunneling through the horizon is compared with a Boltzmann distribution, leading to the same temperature as in Hawking's original derivation.
+Owing to its local formulation, the tunneling picture can be applied to various types of horizons, including mildly dynamical ones.

 Experimental observation

 Astronomical search

 In June 2008, NASA launched the Fermi space telescope, which is searching for the terminal gamma-ray flashes expected from evaporating primordial black holes.
-As of Jan 1st, 2023, none have been detected.
+As of Jan 1st, 2024, none have been detected.